Genez-io/genezio/README.md

 ## How does `genezio` work?

-Genezio is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
+`genezio` is using JSON RPC 2.0 to facilitate the communication between SDK and your class.
 Your functions are deployed in the Genezio infrastructure.
 The functions are not executed on a long lasting Virtual Machine.
 Instead, our system uses a serverless approach.
 Whenever a request is received, your code is loaded and executed.
 This is more cost and energy efficient.
 However, the developer needs to take into account the following - the values of the global variables are not persistent between runs.

 ## Detailed documentation

-To find more details on how to use genezio, check out our [Documentation](https://genez.io/docs):
+To find more details on how to use `genezio`, check out the official [documentation](https://genez.io/docs):

 - [Getting started](https://docs.genez.io/genezio-documentation/getting-started)
 - [Project Structure](https://docs.genez.io/genezio-documentation/project-structure)